-Beeley is a picture-perfect little village at the southern end of the Chatsworth House Estate, with pretty stone cottages clustered on quiet lanes.
-The village is surrounded by beautiful countryside, situated between lush parkland on one side and wild open moorland on the other.
+Beeley is a picturesque little village surrounded by beautiful countryside at the southern end of the Chatsworth House Estate, with pretty stone cottages clustered on quiet lanes.

 One of four villages used primarily for employees of the Chatsworth House Estate (the others being Pilsley, Edensor and Calton Lees), Beeley was purchased by the third Duke of Devonshire in the mid-18th Century.
 It is still home to many past and present employees of the Dukes of Devonshire.
 Its ducal heritage means that it has stayed largely unspoilt, with little in the way of new housing or development.